 Sound Delay and Windows 11/10

 Before Windows 11/10, this buffer was always set to ~10ms.
 Starting with Windows 11/10, the buffer size is defined by the audio driver.
 Bingo!
-So it’s not just Windows responsible, but it is also the driver.
+So it’s not just Windows that’s responsible, but it is also the driver.

 Fix Audio latency in Windows 11/10

-2] Install HDAudio driver and run it
+You could also install HDAudio driver and run it

-- Use Win +X and then click on the Device Manager.
+- Use Win+X and then click on the Device Manager.

 - Under Sound, video and game controllers, right-click and select Update Driver.

-- Next, Browse my computer for driver software -> Let me pick from a list of available drivers on my computer.
+- Next, browse my computer for driver software -> Let me pick from a list of available drivers on my computer.

 - Select High Definition Audio Device and click Next.